Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Reduction to the case of smooth initial data

 \section{Reduction to the case of smooth initial data}

-In this part, we will reduce Theorem \ref{dingli2} to the case of smooth initial data by compactness arguments. \begin{proposition} For each $R>0$, there exist constants $T, M$ and $C$ such that, for each smooth initial data $(\bv_0, \rho_0)$ satisfies
+In this part, we will reduce Theorem \ref{dingli2} to the case of smooth initial data by compactness arguments. \begin{proposition} Let $s\in (\frac74,2]$ and \eqref{Sa} hold.
+Let $\delta$ be stated as \eqref{a1}.
+For each $R>0$, there exist constants $T$ and $M$ ($T, M$ depends on $s$ and $R$) such that, for each smooth initial data $(\bv_0, \rho_0, \varpi_0)$ satisfies